storybookjs/ember/docs/writing-stories/naming-components-and-hierarchy.md

 ![Stories hierarchy with single story hoisting](./naming-hierarchy-single-story-hoisting.png)

 Because story exports are automatically "start cased" (`myStory` becomes `"My Story"`), your component name should match that.
-Alternatively you can override the story name using `myStory.name = '...'` to match the component name.
+Alternatively you can override the story name using `myStory.storyName = '...'` to match the component name.

 ## Sorting stories